Use External Dependencies

 Warning

-A local swift package is being generated during the build and this message diplayed
+A local swift package is being generated during the build and this message displayed

 Spm4Kmp: A local Swift package has been generated at